JuanMBriones/Obiecti/README.md

     pip install ply

 To run your file:

     python3 compile.py YOUR_FILE_NAME.txt

+To run the tests:

+    python3 -m unittest discover -s tests/ -v

 Information about the v1:
-    A lexcial analyzer has been build to recognize the tokens of the language taking in consideration the sytax proposals that were delivered to M.C.
+    A lexical analyzer has been build to recognize the tokens of the language taking in consideration the sytax proposals that were delivered to M.C.
 Elda Quiroga

 Semantical Proposal:
     The following is a semantical proposal for the Obiecti language.